 I have engaged in a number of projects focused on revising and updating curriculum since coming to CSULA in 2001.
 Working with my colleagues in the Liberal Studies department and across campus, I have spearheaded three major revisions of the Liberal Studies curriculum that have improved student retention and time to graduation while strengthening the core of the major.
 I participated in the campus-wide conversation on general education reform and attended national conferences and regional workshops focused on improving general education for our campus.
 I have also participated in two funded campus initiatives to improve collaboration between humanities and STEM fields.

 In addition to my current position as Chair of Liberal Studies, I am the faculty director of EagleCon, CSULA's annual convention dedicated to diversity in comics and science fiction sponsored by the Art Directors Guild and the Costume Designers Guild.
-I am also serving as Special Assistant to the Dean of Arts and Letters working on project management, promotion, and community alliances.
+I am also served for two years as Special Assistant to the Dean of Arts and Letters working on project management, promotion, and community alliances.